 With excellent opportunities for snorkeling, lounging on a variety of 81 beaches, hiking to waterfalls in the lush rainforest, surfing, and enjoying world class meals with unbeatable views, Maui is the perfect escape for those looking to explore, relax, and experience Hawaii.

-While there are hundreds of exciting activities, some of our favorite recommendations are driving the Road to Hana, watching sunrise at the summit of Haleakala Volcano, enjoying a scenic sunset cocktail cruise (which doubles as a whale watching cruise from December to April), taking a refreshing dip in Iao Valley, and enjoying a perfect beach day at Makena’s Big Beach.
+While there are hundreds of exciting activities, some of our favorite recommendations are driving the Road to Hana, watching sunrise at the summit of Haleakala Volcano, delighting in one of the best dining experiences in all of Hawaii at the Mill House Restaurant while exploring the Maui Tropical Plantation, enjoying a scenic sunset cocktail cruise (which doubles as a whale watching cruise from December to April), taking a refreshing dip in Iao Valley, and enjoying a perfect beach day at Makena’s Big Beach.

 Choose from cozy, romantic accommodations with panoramic views in Upcountry, remote bungalows on the Hana Coast, or go for gold at one of the beachfront five star resorts in Wailea or Ka’anapali.
 Whichever you choose, you’re sure to be left wanting more.